stainless-api/stl-api/docs/docs/getting-started.md

 npm i --save 'stainless-api/stl-api#next-auth-0.0.2'  # If you are using next-auth npm i --save 'stainless-api/stl-api#prisma-0.0.2'     # If you are using Prisma
 ```

+In the future, we will publish to npm packages like `stainless`, `@stl-api/next`, etc.

 ## Create Stainless instance